alt="")

 Applications to RCSI's Dentistry programme are invited from those who hold (or expect to hold by July prior to entry), a competitive GPA* from an accredited, science-based, undergraduate bachelor degree.

-Students who enter via this route will be required to complete all five years of the programme.
+Students who enter via this route will be required to complete the five-year programme.

 *GPAs have different scoring systems and can vary from one country to the next.
 As a consequence, RCSI does not specify a minimum cut off GPA score and all transcripts are individually reviewed to determine if the GPA is competitive for entry.

-The following information is relevant to all Undergraduate Dentistry applicants.
+The following information is relevant to all applicants

 Minimum English language requirements

 Teaching in RCSI is through the medium of English.
 As a consequence, all applicants are required to demonstrate a high level of English language competence.
-Applicants whose first language is not English must present a minimum overall average IELTS score of 6.5 with no individual band (reading, writing, listening and speaking) lower than 6.0.
+Applicants whose first language is not English must present a minimum overall average IELTS score of 6.5 with no individual band (reading, writing, listening and speaking) lower than 6.0, taken in a single sitting.
 IELTS Certificates must be less than two years old at the time of admission.
 Equivalent scores in TOEFL are also acceptable.

-Students will be subject to the University's Fitness to Practice policy, full details of which can be found in our policies section.
+Students will be subject to the University's Fitness to Practise policy, full details of which can be found in our policies section.

 Minimum age requirement

-For 2025 entry, Non-EU applicants must normally have attained the age of 18 years by 1 December following entry to RCSI.
+For 2027 entry, Non-EU applicants must have attained the age of 18 years by 31 December following entry to RCSI.

 Student vetting